akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : SMS systems can range from a simple application to a complex architecture.
 Today, I did a small case study on such SMS systems.
 I will be studying more regarding this system in the days to come.

 ![10per](https://raw.githubusercontent.com/akashadhikari/100-days-of-ML/master/src/scratch/images/10perdjango.png)

+## Day 11: July 20, 2018

+**Today I learned** :
+- SMS System design architecture

+**Thoughts** : No hands-on code.
+Only the surfacial study of SMS system was done.
+Meanwhile, this overall event can come to a halt because of work issues.
+But, I will try my best to let it not happen.